County of Provence: Late Middle Ages

 In 1380, queen Joanna I of Naples, who was also the ruling countess of Provence, adopted her distant cousin Louis I of Anjou, who was brother of the French king Charles V. Thus in 1382, when she died, two pretenders claimed to inherite Provence, Louis of Anjou and Charles of Naples, from the cadet branch of the Capetian House of Anjou.
-The latter’s followers formed the Union of Aix (1382–1387), opposing Louis of Anjou, who gained suporters in western regions of Provence.
+The latter's followers formed the Union of Aix (1382–1387), opposing Louis of Anjou, who gained supporters in western regions of Provence.
 Contrary to that, eastern Provence (east of the Var), being the only region that remained loyal to Charles, received no effective assistance, and thus Charles allowed it to submit to a lord of its choosing, as long as it was not an enemy.
 This led, in 1388, to the separation of the city of Nice and its corresponding administrative division (the viguerie), the city of Puget-Théniers, and the valleys of the Tinée and the Vésubie.
 Those cities nd regions formed the Terres Neuves de Provence (New Lands of Provence) and placed themselves under the protection of the House of Savoy — this is known as the Dédition of Nice to Savoy.
 These lands became known as the County of Nice in 1526.
 The upper Ubaye valley, around Barcelonnette, also came under Savoyard suzerainty.
 France annexed the Barcelonnette region in 1713 under the Treaty of Utrecht, and Nice in 1860 by referendum.

-In time, Louis of Anjou gained controll over the rest of Provence and thereby founded the second Capetian House of Anjou-Provence.
+In time, Louis of Anjou gained control over the rest of Provence and thereby founded the second Capetian House of Anjou-Provence.
 This dynasty ended with the death of Charles V of Anjou in 1481.

 On December 10, 1481, Count Charles III of Provence dictated a will naming King Louis XI of France as his universal heir.
 Charles III died the following day, December 11.
 On December 19, Louis XI instructed Palamède de Forbin to take possession of Provence.
-On December 29, the Estates (local representatives) met under the presidency of Pierre de La Jaille to acknowledge Charles III’s will.
+On December 29, the Estates (local representatives) met under the presidency of Pierre de La Jaille to acknowledge Charles III's will.
 Forbin convened the Estates for January 15, 1482.
 The acts drafted and adopted from January 1482 to April 1487 confirmed the union of Provence and France “as one principal to another principal (...) without the County and the land of Provence being subordinate to the crown [of France].”
 In August 1486, the Estates requested Charles VIII to proclaim the union of Provence with France as “definitive and eternal.”
 The King of France granted their request with royal letters in October 1486, and communicated to the Estates on April 9, 1487.
 Legally, it was only a personal union of crowns—the King of France acted in Provence solely as Count of Provence, and this remained so until the French Revolution.
 “May it please Your Majesty to style yourself [...]
 Count of Provence, [...] so that we are in no way obliged to obey any letter lacking this title.”